grislyeye/vellum-doc/CONTRIBUTING.md

 added with Husky and `pretty-quick`.
 See the [prettier.io](https://prettier.io/) site for instructions.

-You can fix automatically fix most formatting problems by running:
+You can automatically fix most formatting problems by running:

 ```shell
 npm run lint:fix